q-optimize/c3/CONTRIBUTING.md

   - [Git Flow Development Style](#git-flow-development-style)
   - [Developer Tools and Tips](#developer-tools-and-tips)

 This guide assumes you have a working Python distribution (native or conda) and some basic understanding of Git and Github.

 Check the instructions for [installing](https://docs.conda.io/en/latest/miniconda.html#linux-installers) and [using](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html) a Conda or a [Native](https://realpython.com/installing-python/) Python distribution.
 If you are on Windows, we recommend a **non** Microsoft Store installation of a full native Python distribution.
 The [Atlassian Git tutorials](https://www.atlassian.com/git/tutorials) is a good resource for beginners along with the online [Pro Git Book](https://git-scm.com/book/en/v2).

 ## Where to Start

 As a first-time contributor to the C3 project, the best place to explore for possible contributions is the [Issues](https://github.com/q-optimize/c3/issues) section.
 Please go through the existing open and closed issues before opening a new one.
 Issues that would allow a newcomer to contribute without facing too much friction are labelled [`good-first-issue`](https://github.com/q-optimize/c3/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).
 The documentation and examples are other places that could always use some extra help.
 Check the [`documentation`](https://github.com/q-optimize/c3/issues?q=is%3Aissue+is%3Aopen+label%3Adocumentation) label for suggestions on what needs work.
 We would also be very happy to review PRs that add tests for existing code, which happens to be a great way to understand and explore a new codebase.

+If you are more adventurous and willing to dive deeper into the codebase, you will find several possible contribution opportunities annotated with a `TODO` comment and a short explanation of what needs to be done.
+Refer to the [API documentation](https://c3-toolset.readthedocs.io/en/latest/c3.html) for the relevant section and open an issue if you would like to tackle any of these `TODO`s.

 ## Opening a New Issue